galaxyproject/training-material/topics/assembly/tutorials/largegenome/tutorial.md

 We can combine these galaxy workflows into a single workflow.
 (See [this GTN tutorial]({% link topics/galaxy-interface/tutorials/workflow-editor/tutorial.md %}) for more information.)

-*Combined assembly and polishing workflow*
+## Combined assembly and polishing workflow

-> ### {% icon hands_on %} Hands-on: Run the Combined Assembly and Polishing workflow
+> <hands-on-title>Run the Combined Assembly and Polishing workflow</hands-on-title>
->* Find this workflow, enter the correct input files, and run.
+> * Find this workflow, enter the correct input files, and run.
-* What it does:  A workflow for genome assembly, containing subworkflows:
+> * What it does:  A workflow for genome assembly, containing subworkflows:
-  * Data QC
+>   * Data QC
-  * Kmer counting
+>   * Kmer counting
-  * Trim and filter reads
+>   * Trim and filter reads
-  * Assembly with Flye
+>   * Assembly with Flye
-  * Assembly polishing
+>   * Assembly polishing
-  * Assess genome quality
+>   * Assess genome quality
-* Inputs
+> * Inputs
-  * long reads and short reads in fastq format
+>   * long reads and short reads in fastq format
-  * reference genome for Quast
+>   * reference genome for Quast
-* Outputs
+> * Outputs
-  * Data information - QC, kmers
+>   * Data information - QC, kmers
-  * Filtered, trimmed reads
+>   * Filtered, trimmed reads
-  * Genome assembly, assembly graph, stats
+>   * Genome assembly, assembly graph, stats
-  * Polished assembly, stats
+>   * Polished assembly, stats
-  * Quality metrics - Busco, Quast
+>   * Quality metrics - Busco, Quast
-* Tools used: Sum of tools in each of the subworkflows
+> * Tools used: Sum of tools in each of the subworkflows
-* Input parameters: None required
+> * Input parameters: None required
-* Workflow steps: For detail see each subworkflow
+> * Workflow steps: For detail see each subworkflow
-* Options:
+> * Options:
-  * Omit some steps - e.g. Data QC and kmer counting
+>   * Omit some steps - e.g. Data QC and kmer counting
-  * Replace a module with one using a different tool - e.g. change assembly tool {: .hands_on}
+>   * Replace a module with one using a different tool - e.g. change assembly tool {: .hands_on}

 # Summary